Table of Contents

 - Lowering drug-related criminal activity

-- Avoiding an overdose or death
+- Avoiding an opioid overdose or death

 Long-term, MAT offers benefits that include:

-- Improving chances of addiction treatment retention
+- Improving chances of addiction treatment retention and relapse prevention

 - Higher employment rate